avinashgazula/HealthHub/README.md

 # Assignment 2

-Health Hub allows users to book in-clinic appointments with doctors, purchase medicine, view blogs and access forum where the questions are answered by medica professionals.
+Health Hub allows users to book in-clinic appointments with doctors, purchase medicine, view blogs and access forum where the questions are answered by medical professionals.

 * *Date Created*: 07 Jun 2020
-* *Last Modification Date*: 14 Jun 2020
+* *Last Modification Date*: 15 Jun 2020

 ## Authors